NPriyankaDS/devpost_hackathon_Hopebuddy/README.md

 ## **Contact:**

-For any questions or feedback, please contact our team : nprinka235@gmail.com, rahulmenon1758@gmail.com, VaishnaviMudaliar@gmail.com or foutse-yuehgoh@gmail.com
+For any questions or feedback, please contact our team : nprinka235@gmail.com, rahulmenon1758@gmail.com, vaishnavim1311@gmail.com and foutse.yuehgoh@gmail.com.

 ## Link to the streamlit application